Wade008/T3A2-A---Full-Stack-App-Part-A-/README.md

 ## **R6: Project management**

 Trello has been used to plan the development of the application.
-The kanban board shown in the Trello page below will be used throughout the development phase (Part-B)
+The kanban board shown in the Trello page below will be used throughout the development phase (Part-B).
+The Backlog has already been populated for first part of the development phase (the frontend).
+The backlog for the backend development phase will be populated towards the end of the frontend development phase.

 ![trello](./docs/Trello%20screenshot.png)